rocket-pool/docs.rocketpool.net/docs/guides/testnet/overview.md

 !holeskyOperator <your holesky address>
 ```

-In order to use `!nodeOperator`, the address you provide it _must_ be a registered Rocket Pool node.
+In order to use `!holeskyOperator`, the address you provide it _must_ be a registered Rocket Pool node.
 Therefore, you must follow these 3 steps in that order.

 ## Getting Test RPL on Holesky